 Now that the big day is past — you’re probably wondering what to do with the tree.
 We’ve pulled together some resources for when, where and how to recycle your Christmas tree this year.

-Ecocycle Your Christmas Tree into Coho Salmon Habitat with Tualatin Valley Trout Unlimited
+Ecocycle Your Christmas Tree into Coho Salmon Habitat with Trout Unlimited

-Where: Northwest Fly Fishing Outfitters (10910 NE Halsey Street, Portland, OR 97220) and the decommissioned West Linn Fire Station at 6000 Failing Street, West Linn, next to the Royal Treatment Fly Fishing shop.
+Where: Two locations.
+Eastside: Northwest Fly Fishing Outfitters (10910 NE Halsey Street, Portland).
+Westside: the old West Linn Fire Station at 6000 Failing Street, West Linn, next to the Royal Treatment Fly Fishing shop.

 Cost: $10.
 No trees with flocking or tinsel.

 You can easily find the closest drop off location to benefit a local chapter of the Boy Scouts or Girl Scouts by entering your address here.
 Some also pick up!

 Where: Multiple locations

 Portland Legacy Lions

 Benefits the Portland Legacy Lions, an international secular, non-political service organization.
 Proceeds support hearing aids, eyeglasses, food assistance and more for low income individuals in the neighborhood.
 They may also pick up in your area.
 Arrangement for pickup can be made by telephone or email.
 Pickup available in zip codes 97204, 97205, 97209 and 97210, east of SW Vista Drive.

 Where: 1200 NW 23rd Ave., Portland, Corner of NW 23rd and Northrup St.